آل الشيخ: السعودية قطعت جذور الإرهاب وحاربت تجار الدين

 المملكة تمثل العمق العربي والإسلامي

-The Minister of Islamic Affairs, Dawah, and Guidance, Dr. Abdul-Latif Abdulaziz Al Sheikh, confirmed that Saudi Arabia has made remarkable strides in cutting the roots of terrorism in all its forms, pointing out that Islamic nations have reached a level of maturity regarding what is happening around them, and have developed immunity against exploitation in the name of religion and the trade of religiosity.
+The Minister of Islamic Affairs, Call and Guidance, Dr. Abdul Latif bin Abdulaziz Al Sheikh, confirmed that Saudi Arabia has made remarkable strides in cutting the roots of terrorism in all its forms, pointing out that Islamic nations have reached a level of maturity regarding the events around them, and they have developed immunity against exploitation in the name of religion and the trade of religiosity.

-Al Sheikh stated during his meeting with the head of the Sunni Endowment in the Republic of Iraq, Amir Shakir Al-Janabi, in Jeddah recently: "Those who betray the fundamental principles of religion by spreading division and disseminating extremist and radical ideas are committing practices that Islam categorically rejects.
-Islam is pure and clear, free from extremism and radicalism."
+Al Sheikh said during his meeting with the President of the Sunni Endowment in the Republic of Iraq, Amer Shakir Al-Janabi, in Jeddah recently: "Those who betray the fundamental principles of religion by spreading discord and promoting extremist and exaggerated ideas are committing practices that Islam completely rejects.
+Islam is pure and clear, free from extremism and excess."

-Al Sheikh added: "Today, peoples, in light of modern technology and the availability of the Holy Quran and its spread among people, in addition to the role of schools, have reached a level of maturity that prevents them from being exploited by individuals, groups, or persons in the name of religion.
-Religion is clear; there is no extremism, radicalism, tyranny, injustice, or innovation in it."
-He pointed out that those who impose strictness on themselves in religion will be overwhelmed, as religion is ease.
+He added: "Today, in light of modern technology and the availability of the Holy Quran and its widespread presence among people, along with the role of schools, nations have reached a level of maturity that prevents them from being exploited by individuals, groups, or persons in the name of religion.
+Religion is clear; there is no excess, no extremism, no tyranny, no injustice, and no innovation."
+He pointed out that those who impose strictness on themselves in religion will be overwhelmed, for religion is ease.

-He referred in his speech to what Saudi Arabia has done, under the guidance of the leadership and the follow-up of the rulers, headed by the Custodian of the Two Holy Mosques, King Salman bin Abdulaziz, and the Crown Prince and Prime Minister, Prince Mohammed bin Salman, in serious efforts to spread the pure and clear religion as represented in the Holy Quran and the prophetic Sunnah and the understanding of the righteous predecessors, which has contributed to combating the merchants of religion who exploit people falsely, indicating that these practices will come to an end.
+He referred in his speech to what Saudi Arabia has done, under the guidance of the leadership and the follow-up of the rulers, headed by the Custodian of the Two Holy Mosques, King Salman bin Abdulaziz, and the Crown Prince, Prime Minister Prince Mohammed bin Salman, in serious efforts to spread the pure and clear religion as represented in the Holy Quran and the Sunnah, and the understanding of the righteous predecessors, which has contributed to combating the merchants of religion who exploit people unjustly, indicating that these practices will come to an end.

-Al Sheikh reiterated his affirmation that peoples have reached a high degree of awareness and do not compromise their beliefs, their wealth, or their lives, nor do they follow those whose only concern is the worldly life and accumulating wealth or using religion for political purposes.
-Islam is clear and explicit in the matter of the pure, unadulterated belief in monotheism and the call for the unity of Muslims and combating everything that harms Islam and Muslims, both collectively and individually.
+Al Sheikh reiterated his confirmation that nations have reached a high level of awareness and do not compromise their beliefs, their wealth, or their lives, nor do they follow those who care only for the worldly life and the accumulation of wealth or the use of religion for political purposes.
+Islam is clear and explicit in its call for pure monotheism and the unity of Muslims and combating everything that harms Islam and Muslims, both collectively and individually.

-Al-Janabi added: Saudi Arabia represents the Arab and Islamic depth for all Arab and Islamic countries, noting that the Kingdom is witnessing significant development in various fields, especially in Hajj and Umrah affairs.
+Al-Janabi added that Saudi Arabia represents the Arab and Islamic depth for all Arab and Islamic countries, noting that the Kingdom is witnessing significant development in various fields, especially in matters of Hajj and Umrah.